-Any error made by the staff in a beneficiary's record must be corrected using the legal method by drawing a line through the incorrect information, writing "error" next to the correction, and initialing the correction.
+Any error made by the staff in a beneficiary's record must be corrected using the legal method which is to draw a line through the incorrect information, write "error" by it and initial the correction.
 Correction fluid must never be used in a beneficiary's records.